What is pupil premium? And how do I spend it?

 Free pupil premium guide for primary schools

-Given that over 50% of the pupils to whom we provide one-to-one maths support are in receipt of pupil premium funding we are heavily invested in ensuring that our intervention makes a difference.
+Given that over 50% of the pupils to whom we provide one-to-one maths interventions are in receipt of pupil premium funding we are heavily invested in ensuring that our intervention makes a difference.
 But what about the rest?
 And how do you report on impact when Ofsted comes calling?
 To help you sort the wheat from the chaff and plan your own pupil premium strategy, we’ve worked with heads and teachers to put together a free guide to pupil premium specifically focused on primary schools.

 Our intention is that a headteacher or school leader like you can use this as a resource when mapping out your own plans for next year.
 The guide will: